 Like its much-loved loaves, Tartine Bakery’s spinoff turns rusticity into an art form.
-Sharing a massive industrial space with the Heath Ceramics factory, it boasts large windows, lots of light, and a crowd of millennial worker bees seeking morning ham-and-cheese Danishes and afternoon pick-me-ups of house-roasted coffee and cherry-almond bostocks.
-Also on the menu: beer, wine, soft-serve ice cream, and perfectly tangy house-made shrub sodas.
-In the evening, the bread ovens shut down to create a more intimate space for dinner, with entrées like roast chicken and little gem salad.
-Still, the best time to visit is while the sun is up and the scent of bread is wafting through the air, despite the notably casual self-service.
+Sharing a massive industrial space with the Heath Ceramics factory, it boasts large windows, floods of natural light and a crowd of millennial worker bees seeking morning ham-and-cheese danishes, as well as afternoon pick-me-ups of house-roasted coffee with cherry-almond bostocks.
+Also on the menu: beer, wine, soft-serve ice cream and perfectly tangy house-made shrub sodas.